christophrumpel/christophrumpel.github.io/_posts/2017-01-17-Browser-Tests-with-Laravel-Dusk.md

 ## Laravel 5.4 and Dusk

 With the upcoming release there will be also a change in Laravel testing.
 Until now tests in Laravel were separated in `Unit` and `Application` tests.
-The second one provided a lot of methods for testing HTTP request or browser behavior. (visit, click, see etc.) Laravel uses the Symfony BrowserKit component to simulate a web browser.
+The second one provided a lot of methods for testing HTTP request or browser behaviour. (visit, click, see etc.) Laravel uses the Symfony BrowserKit component to simulate a web browser.
 This was quite fine but it is still not a real browser.

 In Laravel 5.4 this will change.
 By default the application holds a `Feature` and a `Unit` directory for tests.
 Feature tests are similar to Application tests, but there is no more browser stuff included.
 So if you want to `visit` a page, `click` a link or `see` some text you will need to pull in Dusk.
 Everything regarding browser automation will be part of Dusk.